 In short, no. IPL treatments cannot be performed on someone who has had prolonged sun exposure 2 weeks before treatment, so you should be very careful when planning IPL treatments around holidays.
 In addition, you will need to avoid prolonged sun exposure 2 weeks post-treatment too.

-All IPL consultations will be carried out by our Senior Aesthetic Nurse Janine Scott RGN.
+All IPL consultations will be carried out by one of our medical aestheticians.